aquasecurity/kube-bench/README.md

 kube-bench includes a set of test files for Red Hat's OpenShift hardening guide for OCP 3.10 and 3.11.
 To run this you will need to specify `--version ocp-3.10` when you run the `kube-bench` command (either directly or through YAML).
 This config version is valid for OCP 3.10 and 3.11.

+## Output

+There are three output states
+- [PASS] and [FAIL] indicate that a test was run successfully, and it either passed or failed
+- [WARN] means this test needs further attention, for example it is a test that needs to be run manually
+- [INFO] is informational output that needs no further action.

 ## Configuration

 Kubernetes config and binary file locations and names can vary from installation to installation, so these are configurable in the `cfg/config.yaml` file.